lcm-proj/lcm/docs/content/tutorial-lua.md

 print out a message every few seconds or check for input somewhere else), you can use the \ref lcm_userdata_handle_timeout method.
-This method will block for up to the specified number of milliseconds, and then return a boolean: true if a message was recieved and handled, and false otherwise.
+This method will block for up to the specified number of milliseconds, and then return a boolean: true if a message was received and handled, and false otherwise.